Matroids: A Macaulay2 package

-So far, no attempt has been made to check that $M$ is actually a matroid, i.e. the set of bases satisfies the basis exchange property.
-We verify this now, and also give a non-example:
+So far, no attempt has been made to check that $M$ is actually a matroid.
+We verify this now using the method {\tt{isWellDefined}} (which internally checks the circuit elimination axiom), and also give a non-example.